-Bark is scaly gray on young wood which is distinctive for the species.
+Bark is gray but scaly on young wood which is distinctive for the species.
 Old wood forms ridges and fissures.

 Twigs are light brown in color, smooth, with short blunt terminal buds that are light to dark brown in color.